alyzheng/NLP_search_algorithm_for_information_retrieval/README.md

 **_3. Solution Retriever_**
-I chose Neural Retriever as the solution method, for 1) Its better performance to understand user’s query 2) Its limitation can be avoided by using pre-trained models
+I chose Neural Retriever as the solution method, for 1) Its better performance to understand user’s query 2) Its limitation can be avoided by using pre-trained models.
 To further improve the performance, I chose to deploy a rerank algorithm for the retrieved offers, to better adapt to complex semantic search situations.